CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### transform

 The `transform` property specifies 4x4 affine transformation that transforms any tile in the tileset from the tileset's local coordinate system to a global coordinate system.
-This is the same `transform` property which is defined per-tile in the core 3D Tiles specification [3D Tiles](../../specification/README.md).
-TODO: deep link.
+This is the same `transform` property which is defined per-tile in the core 3D Tiles specification [3D Tiles Transform Property](https://github.com/AnalyticalGraphicsInc/3d-tiles/tree/implicit-tiling/specification#transforms)
+.
+TODO: deep link. (../../specification/README.md)

 ### Subtree availability